 Parent PLUS Loan borrowers only qualify for the Income-Contingent Repayment Plan after consolidating through a Direct Consolidation Loan.
 However, there’s also a double-consolidation loophole that parent borrowers can consider.

 Additionally, only federal loans administered through the U.S. Department of Education qualify.
-If you have private student loans from a financial institution, you’re not eligible for this program.
+If you have private student loans from a financial institution and not the federal government, you’re not eligible for this program.

 If you have FFEL student loans instead of Direct Loans, you can combine loans using a Direct Consolidation Loan to qualify.
 Once you use a Direct Consolidation Loan, your loans are turned into Direct Loans.
 That’s one major loophole to qualify for REPAYE.